About Supervision & Regulation

 Federal Reserve examinations are carried out in accordance with supervisory mandates that establish expectations about the frequency of institution examinations and rating standards that convey criteria to be used in determining a numerical indicator of the institution's overall condition.

 State member bank examination results are summarized by an institution's confidential CAMELS and Compliance ratings.
 CAMELS ratings are explicitly considered in the Federal Deposit Insurance Corporation's deposit insurance pricing, with financially stronger institutions paying smaller insurance premiums and financially weaker institutions paying higher insurance premiums.
+In addition to CAMELS and Compliance ratings, examinations also assess specialty risk areas including the institution’s Bank Secrecy Act (BSA), Trust, and Information Technology programs.

 Bank holding companies' and financial holding companies' examination frequency requirements are established by policy, with examination results summarized by the confidential RFI/C(D) rating, or in the case of savings and loan holding companies, the indicative RFI rating.